Royal Marriages and Succession to the Crown (Prevention of Discrimination) Bill

 Groups Affected

-- Royal Family: The bill directly affects the rules of succession, impacting the order of inheritance to the throne.
+- Royal Family: The bill directly affects the rules of succession and marriage within the royal family.

 Powered by nyModel